homiedopie/beberlei.de/_sources/2018/10/20/how_we_paid_the_hidden_costs_of_bootstrapping_tideways.rst.txt

 history of Tideways and by writing about my thoughts I can share my unconventional route for "bootstrapping" a SaaS.

-In his post Jason projects the growth to sustainable $ 20.000 MRR to take 5 years, which is much too long for my taste.
+In his post Jason projects the growth to sustainable $ 20.000 Monthly Reccurring Revenue (MRR) to take 5 years, which is much too long for my taste.
 We projected to reach 20.000€ MRR (~ $23.000) after three years, and missing this target would probably have meant a re-evaluation, maybe even shutdown or sale of Tideways.

 We reached this goal this summer, after almost exactly three years.